Email Michael at firstname.lastname@example.org with

 There are several benefits for this but the two main reasons are:

 A: Hundreds (and hundreds) of people register for each auction and many are new.
-It saves the auction house hours of time by simply sending the form to everyone rather than verifying who's information is previously saved.
+It saves the auction house hours/days of work by simply sending the form to everyone rather than verifying who's information is previously saved.

 B: A bidders information may change between auctions (ex.
 PAL conditions, legal address, etc) and the auction house needs to know before that bidder can bid on restricted items.